-Endocarditis is an infection of the heart's valves or its inner lining (endocardium).
-This infection is caused by bacteria or, in rare cases, fungi.
+Endocarditis (say "en-doh-kar-DY-tus") is an infection of the heart's valves or inner lining (endocardium).
+It is caused by bacteria or, in rare cases, by fungi.
+Prompt treatment can help prevent permanent damage to the heart.
+If it isn't treated soon, it can lead to more serious problems, such as heart failure or heart rhythm problems.

 |Primary Medical Reviewer||Rakesh K. Pai, MD, FACC - Cardiology, Electrophysiology|